 Another option is to use adaptive scanning, which detects changes to the network, like an added device and scans that new system immediately.
 This allows for piecemeal scanning rather than a slower, complete scan.

 While there are many types of security software tools on the market, using vulnerability scanning software is a critical first step toward protecting your network while relieving some of the manual VM burdens.
-Check out a tool like Network Configuration Manager as an all-in-one solution to save time and better manage your vulnerability detection strategy.
+You can also check out a tool like Network Configuration Manager as an all-in-one solution to save time and better manage your overall configuration strategy.